McIlroy a bit frustrated but eager for more in Masters - NewsBreak

 “I think it’s an issue with myself more than anything,” he said.
 “It’s definitely not an equipment issue.”

-Bubba Watson called it the best shot of his Masters career -- quite a compliment, coming from the guy who famously won the green jacket in 2012 with a brilliant play off the pine straw.
+BUBBA MAGIC: Bubba Watson called it the best shot of his Masters career — quite a compliment, coming from the guy who famously won the green jacket in 2012 with a brilliant play off the pine straw.

 Watson found himself in big trouble at the 18th hole when his tee shot wound up deep in the trees left of the fairway.
 He faced a further challenge with a leaf blew atop his ball as he was getting ready to hit.